ray-project/tutorial/README.rst

 ---------

 Each file ``exercises/exercise*.ipynb`` is a separate exercise.
-They can be opened in a Jupyter notebook by running the following commands.
+They can be opened in Jupyter lab by running the following commands.

 .. code-block:: bash

   cd tutorial/exercises
-  jupyter-notebook
+  jupyter-lab

 If it asks for a password, just hit enter.

 Instructions are written in each file.
-To do each exercise, first run all of the cells in the Jupyter notebook.
+To do each exercise, first run all of the cells in Jupyter lab.
 Then modify the ones that need to be modified in order to prevent any exceptions from being raised.
 Throughout these exercises, you may find the `Ray documentation`_ helpful.